In life, in death, o Lord, abide with me

 He who eats My flesh and drinks My blood abides in Me, and I in him.
 (Jn.
 6:56)

 So it is with the child of God.
 It takes perseverance, patience, persistence.
-To willingly yield to God, not only in the mind but also by action, takes dedication, uniting one’s life to Scripture, convincing the heart what the mind already knows so the flesh can follow.
+To willingly yield to God, not only in the mind but also in one’s actions, takes dedication.
+To unite one’s life to Scripture is to convince the heart what the mind already knows so the flesh can follow.

 As we go through our days, we gradually learn to rely more on Jesus and less on ourselves.
 Will we have trials?
-Absolutely.
+Certainly.
 Will we be unsure and misled?
 More often than we would like.
 We have spent years yielding to the lusts and passions of our heart and flesh.
 It will take the rest of our life to unite our spirit with God’s Spirit.
-When the Divine is awakened within our soul, the Holy Spirit gently guides and directs us.
+When the Divine awakens within our soul, the Holy Spirit gently guides and directs us.
 When our will accepts God’s will and His desire becomes our desire, we have eaten His flesh and drunk His blood.
-Our life becomes broken bread and poured out wine for those whose lives we touch.
+Our life becomes broken bread and poured out wine for those who know us.